-Acupuncture and Anxiety: How can acupuncture reduce anxiety and improve wellbeing?
+Acupuncture & Anxiety: How can acupuncture reduce anxiety & improve wellbeing?

 How does acupressure and acupuncture work to resolve and prevent anxiety?
 Several biochemical explanations have been revealed by recent research.
 Anxiety is associated with an activation of the hypothalamic-pituitary-adrenal (HPA) axis (Tsigos, 2002).
 The HPA axis is how our brain and endocrine system interact to modulate the stress response.
 Recent studies indicate that acupuncture decreases and moderates the activation of the the HPA axis thereby decreasing the effects of stress, including the experience of anxiety (Eshkevari, 2013).
 Anxiety is also associated with low vagal tone (vagus nerve) which leads to low dopamine levels.

-In OM, anxiety is associated with the Heart and ‘houses’ the Spirit-Mind, called the Shen.
+According to EM theory, anxiety is associated with the Heart which ‘houses’ the Spirit-Mind also called the Shen.
 The Heart is associated with the element of Fire.
 The Heart is also considered the Emperor or Empress, the supreme, benevolent ruler of the body.
-When the Heart is at peace then the Mind (Shen) is calm and the body is in harmony.
+When the Heart is at peace then the Spirit-Mind (Shen) is calm and the body is in harmony.

-Consider this East-West integrative way of understanding anxiety by drawing connections between the hypothalamic-pituitary-adrenal (HPA) axis and the function of the Heart & Kidney in OM.
-The hypothalamus among other things regulates heart rate, blood pressure, body temperature and sleep cycles paralleling many of the functions OM ascribes to the heart.
+Consider this East-West integrative way of understanding anxiety by drawing connections between the hypothalamic-pituitary-adrenal (HPA) axis and the function of the Heart & Kidney in EM.
+The hypothalamus among other things regulates heart rate, blood pressure, body temperature and sleep cycles paralleling many of the functions EM ascribes to the heart.
 The pituitary gland is often called the Master gland of the endocrine system regulating all the other endocrine glands in the body, similar to the Heart’s role as the Emperor of the body.
-The adrenal glands are situated on top of the Kidneys: in OM the kidneys and adrenals are associated with the element of Water.
-Emotional and physical wellbeing rely on a balance of Yin (Water) and Yang (Fire) is essential for a calm Shen.
+The adrenal glands are situated on top of the Kidneys: in EM the kidneys and adrenals are associated with the element of Water.
+Emotional and physical wellbeing rely on a balance of Yin (Water) and Yang (Fire) as essential for a calm Shen.

 Self Acupressure Routine for Quelling Anxiety